This post may contain affiliate links.

 A baking dish with the best pineapple casserole ever

-• Sweet and Savory.
 The first time someone passed me pineapple casserole was the first holiday I spent with my in-laws.
-I was horrified.
-I took a tiny, toddler-sized bite, and…oh my heavens, pineapple casserole is wonderful.
-It’s no wonder so many families serve it alongside Glazed Sweet Potatoes and Crockpot Mashed Potatoes for holiday dinners!
+Horrified, I took a tiny, toddler-sized bite, and…oh my heavens, pineapple casserole is wonderful.
+It’s easy to see why it’s served alongside Glazed Sweet Potatoes and Crockpot Mashed Potatoes for holiday dinners!

-• Absurdly Easy.
+• It’s also simple to make.
 Stir the filling in one bowl, the topping in another, then combine and bake.
 Pineapple cheese casserole can be in your oven in about 15 minutes!
 This is always a plus when you’re assembling a holiday dinner and trying to juggle Thanksgiving Turkey, Turkey Gravy, and countless sides.
-(Not to mention Sweet Potato Pie!)

-• A Classic Recipe, With Some Well Plated Tweaks.
-Naturally, we’re not going to skip the gloriously buttery cracker topping or the cheese, but traditional recipes call for a hefty amount of sugar—so much so that they may make you wonder if pineapple casserole is a dessert or a side dish!
-I prefer to add crushed pineapple for its natural sweetness, along with a moderate amount of honey.
+• I’ve given this recipe some Well Plated tweaks to lighten things up.
+We’d never skip the buttery cracker topping or cheese, but many recipes call for a hefty amount of sugar.
+I prefer crushed pineapple for its natural sweetness, along with a moderate amount of honey.
+This gives us the perfect balance of sweet and savory flavors.

 5 Star Review